Putter Fitting

 Why it matters

-Because the putting stroke is small and low-speed, small putter fit mismatches — length, lie, or balance style — have an outsized effect on start line, making putter fitting one of the higher-value, lower-cost fittings a golfer can get.
+Because the putting stroke is small and low-speed, small putter fit mismatches.
+This means length, lie, or balance style.
+This means have an outsized effect on start line.
+This makes putter fitting one of the higher-value, lower-cost fittings a golfer can get.

 Common mistakes